 Personnel costs that will be charged to the grant are at 100% of total annual salaries.
+Although overtime costs will incur when performing off-peak inspections and covert operations these costs will not be charged to the grant and will be paid locally.

-In order to meet the MOE for FY 2019, the CNMI DPS Motor Carrier Unit will dedicate five (5) officers to the program whose salaries will be paid locally.
-Three (3) Police Officer IIIs, One (1) Police Officer II, and one (1) Police Officer I will be dedicated to the program at 100%.
-The Program Manager for the MCSAP may dedicate his/her time to the Program unless otherwise needed; however, the CNMI DPS is only requesting that 35% be used toward the MOE.
-Time dedicated to the program will be reflected in the Personnel Activity Reports (PARS).
+In order to meet the MOE for FY 2020, the CNMI DPS Motor Carrier Unit will dedicate five (5) officers to the program whose salaries will be paid locally.
+One (1) Police Sergeant, three (3) Police Officer IIIs, and one (1) Police Officer I will be dedicated to the program at 100%.